Subset Relations of Sets

 and the equivalence relation, which we have not yet defined, can also be represented as a set of ordered pairs in this way.

-However, among the sets we have defined, there is no tool that can serve the role of ordered pairs that we learned in middle and high school.
-For example, since $\{A,B\}=\{B,A\}$, we cannot distinguish the order of $A$ and $B$ simply by using the axiom of pair once.
+However, among the sets we have defined thus far, there is nothing that can serve the role of ordered pairs as we encountered in middle and high school.
+For example, since \(\{A,B\}=\{B,A\}\), we cannot distinguish the order of \(A\) and \(B\) simply by using the axiom of pair once.

-Definition 4 An ordered pair $(x,y)$ is defined as the set $\big\{\{x\}, \{x,y\}\big\}$.
+Definition 4 An ordered pair \((x,y)\) is defined as the set \(\big\{\{x\}, \{x,y\}\big\}\).

-Lemma 5 For two sets $x$, $y$, the set $(x,y)$ always exists and is unique.
+Lemma 5 For two sets \(x\), \(y\), the set \((x,y)\) always exists and is unique.

 Proof

-The sets $\{x\}=\{x,x\}$ and $\{x,y\}$ each exist by the axiom of pair, and therefore the set $\big\{\{x\}, \{x,y\}\big\}$ also exists by the axiom of pair.
+The sets \(\{x\}=\{x,x\}\) and \(\{x,y\}\) each exist by the axiom of pair, and therefore the set \(\big\{\{x\}, \{x,y\}\big\}\) also exists by the axiom of pair.

-For uniqueness, $\{x\}=\{x,x\}$ and $\{x,y\}$ are first uniquely determined, and by applying the axiom of pair to these again, we can verify that the set $(x,y)$ obtained is also uniquely determined by using extensionality twice.
+For uniqueness, \(\{x\}=\{x,x\}\) and \(\{x,y\}\) are first uniquely determined, and by applying the axiom of pair to these again, we can verify that the set \((x,y)\) obtained is also uniquely determined by using extensionality twice.

-We have confirmed that the ordered pair $(x,y)$ is well-defined, but we need to verify whether the ordered pair defined this way satisfies $(x,y)\neq (y,x)$ for general $x,y$.
+We have confirmed that the ordered pair \((x,y)\) is well-defined; however, we must still verify whether an ordered pair defined in this way satisfies \((x,y)\neq (y,x)\) for general \(x,y\).

-Proposition 6 For two ordered pairs $(x,y)$ and $(x’,y’)$, $(x,y)=(x',y')$ and $x=x'$ and $y=y'$ are equivalent.
+Proposition 6 For two ordered pairs \((x,y)\) and \((x',y')\), $(x,y)=(x',y')$ and $x=x'$ and $y=y'$ are equivalent.

 Proof

-If $x=x’$ and $y=y’$, then $(x,y)=(x’, y’)$ is obvious.
-This is because $\{x\}=\{x’\}$ and $\{x,y\}=\{x’, y’\}$.
+If \(x=x'\) and \(y=y'\), then \((x,y)=(x', y')\) is obvious.
+This is because \(\{x\}=\{x'\}\) and \(\{x,y\}=\{x', y'\}\).

-Now, conversely, assume $(x,y)=(x’,y’)$.
+Now, conversely, assume \((x,y)=(x',y')\).
 By definition,

 \[\big\{\{x\},\{x,y\}\big\}=\big\{\{x'\},\{x',y'\}\big\}\]

 holds.
-Since exactly one of $x=y$ and $x\neq y$ must hold, let us approach by dividing into two cases.
+Since exactly one of \(x=y\) or \(x\neq y\) must hold, we proceed by considering two cases.

-• If $x=y$, the left side of the above equation becomes
+• If \(x=y\), the left side of the above equation becomes

 \[\big\{\{x\},\{x,x\}\big\}=\big\{\{x\},\{x\}\big\}=\big\{\{x\}\big\}\]

-so $\big\{\{x\}\big\}=\big\{\{x’\},\{x’,y’\}\big\}$.
-Therefore, $\{x\}=\{x’\}=\{x’,y’\}$, so $x=x’=y’$, and thus $x=x’=y=y’$.
-That is, since $x=x’$ and $y=y’$, the proof is complete for this case.
+so \(\big\{\{x\}\big\}=\big\{\{x'\},\{x',y'\}\big\}\).
+Therefore, \(\{x\}=\{x'\}=\{x',y'\}\), so \(x=x'=y'\), and thus \(x=x'=y=y'\).
+That is, since \(x=x'\) and \(y=y'\), the proof is complete for this case.

-• The remaining case is $x\neq y$.
-In this case, since $\{x,y\}\neq\{x’\}$, for the two ordered pairs to be equal, we must have $\{x\}=\{x’\}$ and $\{x,y\}=\{x’,y’\}$.
-Then from $\{x\}=\{x’\}$, we must have $x=x’$, and from this and $\{x,y\}=\{x’,y’\}$, we must have $y=y’$.
+• The other case is \(x\neq y\).
+In this case, since \(\{x,y\}\neq\{x'\}\), for the two ordered pairs to be equal, we must have \(\{x\}=\{x'\}\) and \(\{x,y\}=\{x',y'\}\).
+From \(\{x\}=\{x'\}\) we obtain \(x=x'\), and together with \(\{x,y\}=\{x',y'\}\) this yields \(y=y'\).
 Thus, the proof is complete for this case as well.

 Consider the set